- Cost Explorer tracks and analyzes your AWS usage. It is free for all accounts.

 - Usage budgets – Plan how much you want to use one or more services.

 - RI utilization budgets – Define a utilization threshold and receive alerts when your RI usage falls below that threshold.

 - RI coverage budgets – Define a coverage threshold and receive alerts when the number of your instance hours that are covered by RIs fall below that threshold.

-- Budgets can be tracked at the monthly, quarterly, or yearly level, and you can customize the start and end dates.
+- Budgets can be tracked at the daily, monthly, quarterly, or yearly level, and you can customize the start and end dates.